magao-x/MagAOX/README.md

 * Allowing setuid for RT priority handling, access to ttys and FIFOs, etc., requires hardcoding LD_LIBRARY_PATH at build time.
 This is done in the makefiles, and so should be transparent.

-* Install requires root priveleges.
+* Install requires root privileges.

 ToDo:
 - [] Implement su and asking for password as part of install process